Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Introduction

 \section{Introduction}

-A ubiquitous feature of biological motility is the combination of highly stereotyped movements in seemingly random sequences.
+A ubiquitous feature of biological motility is the combination of stereotyped movements in seemingly random sequences.
 Capturing the essential characteristics of motion thus requires a statistical description, in close analogy to the random-walk formulation of Brownian motion in physics.
-Indeed, the theory of random walks has been applied broadly to study biological motility, and has uncovered fundamental differences between physical Brownian motion and biological random walkers.
-For example, over long times, the random motility of many biological organisms appear to follow non-Brownian diffusive dynamics known as Levy flights -- random walks in which the length distribution of uninterrupted flight segments follow a power law (as opposed to the exponential distribution of Brownian walkers) -- and is believed to represent an optimal foraging strategy \cite{Viswanathan1999}.

-The dynamics of motile trajectories over shorter times, at the onset of diffusive dynamics, has received comparatively little attention but can inform on mechanistic aspects of the motile strategy.
-A prime example is the motility of \textit{E. coli} bacteria, where three-dimensional tracking of motile cells revealed a ``run-and-tumble'' strategy of random motility, in which relatively straight uninterrupted paths (runs) are interspersed by rapid and random reorientation events (tumbles) \cite{Berg1972}.
-The random walk of \textit{E. coli}, therefore, is completely characterized by two random variables (run length and tumble angle) and two constant parameters (swimming speed and rotational diffusion coefficient).
-The effective diffusivity for its random translational motion can be expressed as a function of these parameters, and detailed studies over decades have yielded mechanistic models that link these key behavioral parameters to the underlying anatomy and physiology, including the sensory response to environmental stimuli mediated by a molecular signaling network \cite{Lovely1975, Schnitzer1990, DeGennes2004, Celani2011}.
+A canonical example is the ``run-and-tumble'' behavior of \textit{E. coli} bacteria, in which relatively straight paths (runs) are interspersed by rapid and random reorientation events (tumbles) \cite{Berg1972}.
+The random walk of \textit{E. coli} can thus be characterized by two random variables (run length and tumble angle) and two constant parameters (swimming speed and rotational diffusion coefficient), and detailed studies over decades have yielded mechanistic models that link these key behavioral parameters to the underlying anatomy and physiology \cite{Lovely1975, Schnitzer1990, DeGennes2004, Celani2011}.
+Random-walk theory has been fruitfully applied also to studies of eukaryotic cell migration in both two \cite{Gail1970,Tranquillo1988,Selmeczi2005} and three \cite{Wu2014} dimensions.